How Can a Spinal Cord Injury Attorney Help?

 - Home modifications

-No one should be left to deal with the financial and emotional fallout of an accident they did not cause, that’s why we aggressively fight for our clients.
+No one should be left to deal with the financial and emotional fallout of an accident they did not cause; that’s why we aggressively fight for our clients.
 Our attorneys work closely with neurosurgeons, rehabilitative doctors, and therapists to compile important information relevant to your case.
-Most spinal cord injury litigation is complex and time limitations do apply, so the sooner you file your claim, the better.
+Most spinal cord injury litigation is complex, and time limitations apply, so the sooner you file your claim, the better.
 Call us now.

 All Spinal Cord Injury Cases Are Different

 The sudden impacts involved in an accident can result in damage to the spinal cord, up to and including partial or total paralysis.
 A spinal cord injury impacts a person’s life physically, mentally, emotionally, financially, and socially.